shchuko/qemu-hvf-macos/README.md

 # ... to attach installation media
 # The drive to install system onto will be created and attached to VM
 # Erase it, create APFS using Disk Utility and start OS installation
-# After the reboot detach install media and finish installation:
+# After the reboot and installation finish detach the install media:
 ./boot-macos.sh
 ```